r-a-stone/Laravel-Auth-Bridge/README.md

 BridgeBB
 ===========

-Allows the laravel 4 developer to edit/create phpbb3 forum accounts and their group memberships.
+Allows phpBB3 to use the Laravel Auth driver to create/authenticate accounts.

 ###Installation: